seqcode/sequnwinder/README.md

 	CGTAA....GGT	promoter;celltypeA
       ```
   * --win \<int\>:  Size of the genomic regions in bp.
 Default = 150.
-  * --makerandregs: Flag to make random genomic regions as an extra outgroup class in classification (Only applicable when genome is provide).
+  * --makerandregs: Flag to make random genomic regions as an extra outgroup class in classification (only applicable when genome is provided).

 4. SeqUnwinder Model Options:

   * --minK \<int\>: Minimum length of *K*-mer to consider.
 Default = 4.
   * --maxK \<int\>: Maximim length of *K*-mer to consider.
 Default = 5.

-     For most SeqUnwinder analysis described in (TBD), *K*-mers of lengths 4 and 5 showed optimal performace.
-However, with larger datsets (with more data instances for training), maxk can be increased to 6 or 7.
+     For most SeqUnwinder analysis described in the manuscript, *K*-mers of lengths 4 and 5 showed optimal performance.
+However, with larger datasets (with more data instances for training), maxk can be increased to 6 or 7.
   * --R \<value\>: Regularization co-efficient in the model.
-For most SeqUnwinder applications, with on an average of ~20k genomic sites and ~6 labels and *K*-mers of 4 and 5, a value of 10.0 has been very effective.
+For most SeqUnwinder applications, with ~20k genomic sites and ~6 labels and *K*-mers of 4 and 5, a value of 10.0 has been very effective.
 However, the optimal value could change with datasets.
 One might want to use a range of values and choose the one that performs best (in terms of test accuracy).
   * --X \<int\>: Number of folds for cross validation.
 Default = 3.
-  * --mergeLow: Flag to merge subclasses with less than 200 sites with other relevant classes.
-By default, all subclasses with less that 200 sites are removed.
+  * --mergeLow: Flag to merge subclasses with fewer than 200 sites with other relevant classes.
+By default, all subclasses with less than 200 sites are removed.

 5. Other SeqUnwinder options (Highly recommend using defaul options):